A little bit about me...

 I love this vast country of mine and have enjoyed traveling the highways and biways from coast to coast.
 It's from these wanderings I've developed my stories with favourite Canadian locations as the settings.
 Newfoundland is the only province I haven't visited but we hope to do so in the near future.

 I recently retired from my position as president of the Canadian Authors Association - National Capital Region Branch (Ottawa).
-My third novel,Tomorrow's Promise is now available.
-The story differs slightly from my first two novels by eliminating the suspense element.
+My third novel,Tomorrow's Promise differs slightly from my first two novels, Fire in the Foothills, and The Wilderness, by eliminating the suspense element.
 It follows a widow trying to keep a family business alive after the loss of her husband.
 She is emotionally battered and bruised but gets up every time she's knocked down, determined to hold her place in a male-dominated industry.
 This multi-layered story takes the reader from the beautiful fishing lakes of Northwestern Ontario to the metropolitan Toronto/Mississauga area with short sojourns into Florida, and mid-western United States.

-Available from your favourite e-book seller is my first book written for e-readers.
+Available from your favourite book seller is my fourth book.
 It's another story with 50+ characters.
 A contemporary romance with strong family issues written in a humorous vein.
 It's titled Helen Whittaker, the first in the 73 Windsor series.

-My suspense fans can soon look forward to my fourth romantic/suspense novel which will have you back on the edge of your seat.
+My suspense fans can now enjoy my fourth romantic/suspense novel, THE TRACK, which will have you back on the edge of your seat.
 Stalking, nightmares, and a mysterious doctor with a dark past will have your heart beating and the pages turning.